fstaniul/ts3query/README.md

 NOTE: Note that teamspeak 3 query can listen for events only on one channel, it is limitation on teamspeak 3 server.

 Callback will be called with object containg 2 keys `event` and `data` where event describes event send by teamspeak 3 server (`notifytextmessage`, `notifycliententerview`, `notifyclientleftview`) and data is object with all of the data send by teamspeak 3 query.

+### Node version

+Tested with node version: v10.7.0.
+I cannot asure it will work with other versions of node.

 ### License